tc39/notes/es6/2012-11/nov-29.md

 DH: OK

 #### Conclusion/Resolution

-Agreed to the semantics presented by the allowed/disallowed example above.
+- Agreed to the semantics presented by the allowed/disallowed example above.

-# Extending Array Comprehension
+## Extending Array Comprehension

-(Presented by Brendan Eich on behalf of Jason Orendorff) Begins here: https://mail.mozilla.org/pipermail/es-discuss/2012-September/025044.html
+(Brendan Eich on behalf of Jason Orendorff)
+Begins here: https://mail.mozilla.org/pipermail/es-discuss/2012-September/025044.html

 BE: Originally seen in ES4 but never made it to ES6 (brief history of comprehension and rationale)